open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 * canceled (by student)
 * denied (either learning activity is stopped or student is not allowed)
 * queued (student is put on a waiting list)

-## Eduxchange consumer object for Persons

-To be compatible with the registering process of the `broker` after the 'register' button is pressed in the eduxchange frontend, an implementation needs to implement the following consumer object and attributes on the Persons object.

-* `consumerKey` (v2.0), should always have the value `"eduxchange"`
-* `enrollments` (v2.0), an array with all the CROHO enrollments for this person.
-Each enrollment is an object with the following attributes:
-  * `crohoCreboCode` (v2.0): (required) the crohoCreboCode for this program.
-This should be a five character string, e.g. "34401".
-  * `name` (v2.0): (required) the name of the program this enrollment is for.
-  * `phase` (v2.0): the phase of the program for this enrollment.
-Allowed values are `"bachelor"` or `"master"`.
-  * `modeOfStudy` (v2.0): the modeOfStudy of the program for this enrollment.
-Allowed values are `"full-time"`, `"part-time"`, `"dual training"` or `"self-paced"`.
-  * `startDate` (v2.0): the start date for this enrollment.
-Should be a string formatted as an RFC3099 full-date.
-  * `endDate` (v2.0): end start date for this enrollment.
-Should be a string formatted as an RFC3099 full-date.
-* `institutionBRINCode` (v2.0), the BRIN code of the institution.
-Should consist of two digits and two capital letters.

 ### Example